jdkhogan/wp-gutenberg-blocks/README.md

 # WP Gutenberg Blocks

-Repository to post progress on the [https://www.udemy.com/course/wordpress-gutenberg-block-development](WordPress Gutenberg Block Development with React JS and PHP) course on Udemy.
+Repository to post progress on the [WordPress Gutenberg Block Development with React JS and PHP](https://www.udemy.com/course/wordpress-gutenberg-block-development) course on Udemy.